 7. Laws of Attraction (2004)

 Audrey Woods and Daniel Rafferty, main characters of the movie Laws of Attraction, are rival divorce lawyers.
-Both of them are very successful, smart, persistent, and complete opposites.
+Both of them are very successful, smart, persistent, and are complete opposites.
 And as the laws of attraction declare, the opposites attracts…

 8. The Medallion (2003)